ruthgrace/ruth_unifrac_workshop/README.md

 # UniFrac workshop

 This workshop is about how to use UniFrac in R. It was presented at the Reid/Burton/Gloor lab Data Club on February 29, 2016.
+A slide deck was presented based on the draft of my [paper](expanding_the_unifrac_toolbox.pdf), submitted to the [Great Lakes Bioinformatics and the Canadian Computational Biology Conference 2016](https://www.iscb.org/glbioccbc2016).
+This README was then gone through to demonstrate the use of the enclosed UniFrac R script.

 ## UniFrac